linqs/psl-examples/citation-categories/README.md

 ## Origin

-This example is a simplified version of on of the experiments from Bach et al.'s core PSL paper:
+This example is a simplified version of one of the experiments from Bach et al.'s core PSL paper:
 "Hinge-Loss Markov Random Fields and Probabilistic Soft Logic":
 ```
 @article{bach:jmlr17,